codeslash21/explore_weather_trend/README.md

 # Explore_weather_trend
 Here we explore weather trends of the World the Delhi city over last 150 years.
 And analyse the trends of these two.
+This analysis is based on the `results.csv` file which contains average temperature data of the World and Delhi(India) city along with years.

+The details and findings of the analysis is in the `Explore_weather_trend.pdf` file.

 ## Dataset
 - **city_data.csv** This file contains average temperatures(°C) of cities around the World by year.
 This file consists of `year`, `city`, `country` and `avg_temp` columns.